codeandtheory/everything-everywhere-webhook-server/README.md

     }
     ```
     *(Replace `YOUR_N8N_PRODUCTION_WEBHOOK_URL_FOR_RESULTS` with the actual URL.
 Adjust the `{{ $json... }}` expressions based on where your input data (URL to audit, desired device type) comes from in the n8n workflow.)*

+## Running with Docker (Optional)

+Alternatively, you can build and run this application using Docker.
+This is useful for creating a consistent environment for deployment.

+**Prerequisites:** Docker must be installed.

+1.  **Build the Docker Image:**
+    From the root of the project directory, run:
+    ```bash
+    docker build -t lighthouse-server-app .
+    ```
+    This builds the image using the instructions in the `Dockerfile` and tags it as `lighthouse-server-app`.

+2.  **Run the Docker Container:**
+    ```bash
+    docker run -d -p 3001:3001 --name lighthouse-server-container lighthouse-server-app
+    ```
+    *   `-d`: Run the container in detached mode (in the background).
+    *   `-p 3001:3001`: Map port 3001 on your host machine to port 3001 inside the container.
+    *   `--name lighthouse-server-container`: Assign a name to the running container.
+    *   `lighthouse-server-app`: The name of the image to run.

+    The server should now be running inside the container, accessible at `http://localhost:3001` (or the server's IP if running on a remote machine).

+3.  **Check Container Logs:**
+    ```bash
+    docker logs lighthouse-server-container
+    ```

+4.  **Stop and Remove the Container:**
+    ```bash
+    docker stop lighthouse-server-container
+    docker rm lighthouse-server-container
+    ```

 ## Server Response